NREL/rdtools/README.md

 # About RdTools

 RdTools is a set of Python tools for analysis of photovoltaic data.
-In particular, high frequency (hourly or greater) PV production data is evaluated over several years to obtain rates of performance degradation over time.
+In particular, PV production data is evaluated over several years to obtain rates of performance degradation over time.
+Rdtools can handle both high frequency (hourly or better) or low frequency (daily, weekly, etc.) datasets.
+Best results are obtained with higher frequency data.

+Full examples are worked out in the example notebooks in [rdtools/docs](./docs/degradation_example.ipynb).

 ## Workflow